azuredevcollege/trainingdays/day4/challenges/03-challenge-bicep.md

 access credentials we can store them in our repository in GitHub.

 Navigate to your repositories `Settings > Secrets` page and add a new secret named `AZURE_CREDENTIALS`.
-The value should look like this: `"clientId":"xxx","clientSecret":"xxx","subscriptionId":"xxx", "tenantId":"xxx"}`.
+The value should look like this: `{"clientId":"xxx","clientSecret":"xxx","subscriptionId":"xxx", "tenantId":"xxx"}`.

 ::: v-pre